robertbraeutigam/scan/README.md

 as the network and the receiver allows, because if any of those is slow the device will drop obsolete messages in favor of new ones, which will both help solve the problem and reduce the time the most current data gets delivered to a minimum.

+### Adaptive Rate Limiting

+The goal of Adaptive Rate Limiting is twofold.
+One is to control the rate of messages, so network resources aren't wasted, but perhaps more importantly it is to provide a way to synchronize the producers with the consumers to guarantee the most recent measurements are available at the right time, when they are used.

+SCAN networks can form a complex graph of devices communicating, issuing data and commands to each other.
+Adaptive Rate Limiting is the way SCAN ensures that throughout all processing chains data and commands are generated at approximately the same rate as they are consumed throughout the whole chain.

+This is done because network backpressure alone does not lead to an ideal producer-consumer synchronization.
+Because the consumers are allowed to throw away obsolete messages the unlimited rate producers will likely end up using all the network resources, without it having any useful effect.

+Adaptive Rate Limiting is therefore a sort-of application level backpressure mechanism to tell producers to slow down or even to speed up.

+The basic mechanism is to actively reply to messages with an indicator about how well that message fits the consuming side.
+That is, how many milliseconds difference was there between the consumer ready to process and the message arriving and how many messages were thrown away.

+All consumers of both events and commands are required to have a 1 length queue, so that obsolete messages can be overwritten.
+One metric for the producers is therefore how many messages have been thrown away.

+Messages that are already sent and waiting in the queue would score a high negative difference, since they were much too early.
+Receiving such differences would tell the producer to slow down producing.

+Messages that are late, i.e. the consumer would have had time to process new messages, would score a high positive difference.
+This would tell the producer to speed up, if at all possible.

+While this mechanism is defined on a single communication, its effects would eventually equalize the whole network.
+This is because reacting to an Adaptive Rate Limiting message should cause a producer to translate that information into other upstream Adaptive Rate Limiting messages if the producer is actually also a consumer of some upstream flow of data or commands.

+Devices should generally not concern themselves with timing, resolution, measuring intervals or similar issues.
+Devices should define *how* and *what* to measure and then let the SCAN network take care of proper timing and intervals adaptively.

 ## Appendix A: Terminology